jonnonz1/nz-statute-book/acts/public/2002/terrorism-suppression-act-2002.md

 ### 59 Discharge of order under section 55 on appeal
 (1)
-(2) The revocation, under section 34, of a designation that has been renewed by an order made under section 35(2), does not discharge any order made under section 55 against property of the entity who was the subject of the designation.
+(2) The revocation, under section 34 or 35D, of a designation that has been renewed by an order made under section 35(2), does not discharge any order made under section 55 against property of the entity who was the subject of the designation.
 (3) If an order under section 55 in respect of any property is discharged by a court hearing an appeal, under section 58, against the making of the order, the Attorney-General must,—
   (a) as soon as practicable after the discharge of the order, serve notice of the discharge of the order under section 55 (in any manner, and within any time, the court may direct) on any person who the Attorney-General has reason to believe may have had an interest in the property immediately before the making of the order; and
   (b) if required to do so by a court, serve notice of the discharge of the order under section 55 (in any manner, and within any time, the court may direct) on such persons as the court may specify.